Similes for Confident with Explanation and Examples

 Examples:

-1. He handled the crisis as confident as a pilot in the cockpit, and everyone felt safe.
+1. He handled the crisis as confidently as a pilot in the cockpit, and everyone felt safe.

-2. She spoke as confident as a pilot, although the discussion was intense.
+2. She spoke as confidently as a pilot, although the discussion was intense.

 3. He remained as confident as a pilot, yet stayed alert.

-4. She answered as confident as a pilot in control, so doubts disappeared.
+4. She answered as confidently as a pilot in control, so doubts disappeared.

 5. He acted as confident as a pilot, even when problems arose.